shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

 - Use proper spacing and line breaks to improve code readability.
 - Avoid unnecessary code duplication and strive for code reusability.
 - Write clear and concise documentation for public APIs and important functions.
 Do not over-document trivial functions.
+- We decided not to use typescript in the backend to accomodate more contributors, but we do use JSDocs for documentation.
+Please document your code using JSDocs.

 Remember to review and adhere to these conventions to maintain a clean and consistent codebase.